 Marijuana production and processing facilities are classified as an F-1 Occupancy due to the nature of the activities.
 Conversions of existing buildings or the establishment of new ones must conform to the F-1 standard; these type of facilities are reviewed for adequate fire flow and fire access, and may require sprinklers and fire alarms depending upon their size and location.
 Marijuana production and/or processing in greenhouses may be exempt from an F-1 occupancy provided that the use is seasonal and passive.
 Storage containers are still classified the same way as any other structure.
 In all cases, building permits are required from the County.
 Prospective applicants should also know that Building codes require a Commercial Building Permit to be issued for each fence over 7 feet in height.
 Upon final approval of building permits, a Certificate of Occupancy will be issued by the Fire Marshal with annual inspections conducted to verify continued code compliance.

 It's recommended that you contact Building and Fire review staff for any technical questions regarding current code requirements for marijuana-related facilities.
-Additionally, other permitting may be required, such as Mechanical, Land Disturbing Activity, and Flood Hazard permits, depending upon the location and amount of development activity proposed.
+Additionally, other permitting may be required, such as Mechanical, Land Disturbing Activity, and Flood Hazard (PDF) permits, depending upon the location and amount of development activity proposed.

 The Washington State Liquor and Cannabis Board (WSLCB) is the primary agency responsible for licensing recreational and medical marijuana activities.
 The WSLCB implements statewide rules for the operation of legal recreational and medical marijuana facilities.
 For instance, the WSLCB regulates advertising associated with recreational businesses, required security features, the amount of space permitted for marijuana production, and distances between marijuana facilities and sensitive uses.